the-prophecies/crispy-journey/README.md

-# How long would it take to launch a land-based missile that is on hair-trigger alert from Russia to USA?
+# How long would it take to launch a land-based missile that is on hair-trigger alert from M to W?
 ## Affiliation

 Final Project for the Modeling and Simulation 2023-1 class, taught by Dr. Victor de la Luz at the _National Autonomous University of Mexico_ (UNAM), in its  National School of Superior-Level Studies, _Morelia_ Campus (ENES Morelia), as part of its _Bs. in Information Technologies applied to Science_ career plan.